xMedox/NeonEngine/README.md

 - Optimized shader2D and forwardParticleAmbient shaders
 - Added mesh2DInFrustum function
 - Optimized and fixed Skybox class
+- Added support for Texture and CubeMap types

 Other:
 - Java 8 is required